orbs-network/boyarin/README.md

 `--polling-interval` how often to poll for configuration in daemon mode (in seconds) (default 60)

+`--orchestrator-options` allows to override `orchestrator-options` section of boyar JSON config.
+Takes JSON object as a parameter.

 `--show-configuration` Show configuration for evaluation and exit

 ### Running as a daemon